e-mergo/mx-emergo-form-field-info-tooltip/README.md

 # Form Field Info Tooltip

-Mendix custom widget for adding a contextual information tooltip to a form field
+Mendix custom widget for adding a contextual information tooltip to a form field, a widget or just by itself

 **Form Field Info Tooltip** is a Mendix widget created by [E-mergo](https://www.e-mergo.nl).
-Use this widget to add contextual information to your form fields in Mendix.
-The widget displays an information icon nested inside the form field adjacent to the label or input field, creating a clear relation between form field and contextual information.
+Use this widget to add contextual information to your form fields, widgets or just an icon in Mendix.
+When applied to a form field, the widget displays an information icon nested inside the form field adjacent to the label or input field, creating a clear relation between form field and contextual information.
 When interacting with the icon, a simple tooltip shows the contextual information.

 This widget is [hosted on GitHub](https://github.com/e-mergo/mx-emergo-form-field-info-tooltip).
 You can report bugs and discuss features on the [issues page](https://github.com/e-mergo/mx-emergo-form-field-info-tooltip/issues).